vszuflita/dsp/statistics/5-1-blue_men.md

 lower = 177.8 #5'10
 upper = 185.42 #6'1

-#Calculating the normalize cdf for the upper and lower ranges.
+#Calculating the normalized cdf for the upper and lower ranges.
 What percentage of men fall below the upper height?
 The lower?
 percentlower = scipy.stats.norm.cdf(lower, mu, sigma)
 percentupper = scipy.stats.norm.cdf(upper, mu, sigma)